 Description

-Delicious cookies made from a base of beans, raisins, and natural nut butter!
+Delicious cookies made from a base of chickpeas, raisins, and natural nut butter!
 With cinnamon, oats, and raisins, these delicious Oatmeal Raisin Cookies are sugar free, oil free, gluten free, and vegan.
-I have similar cookie recipes, such as Peanut Butter Date Cookies, Double Chocolate Chip Date Cookies, and Mint Chocolate Chip Date Cookies, which are all slightly different variations of my base Chocolate Chip Date Cookies.
+For other delicious variations, check out my Double Chocolate Date Cookies, Peanut Butter Date Cookies, and Mint Chocolate Chip Date Cookies.
+Or make them all and taste test them to see which ones you like the best!
 Or check out any of my other cookie recipes!

 Time